alberttheprince/rpemotes-reborn/README.md

 # Menu Keybind 🎛️

-**Important Note:**

 The keybind uses RegisterKeyMapping.
-By default, the server owner configured keybind in the *initial* config.lua will be the default key, however once the keybind is set for a user, it'll stay with this new value.
+By default, the server configured keybind in the *initial* config.lua will be the default key, however once the keybind is set for a user, it'll stay with this new value.
 Editing the config keybind will change it for new players only.

 **Menu key:** F5